samanbaboli/SMS-gateways/README.md

 # smsGateways
-Using this Node.js project you can send sms using diffrent web services.
+Using this Node.js project you can send sms using different web services.

 if you want to add a web service to this project, just fork it and do below instructions: